Beach Safety Worries Lead To Bylaw Changes

 Western ward councillors Geoff Hayward and Mike Duncan highlighted community safety concerns and said residents had spoken to them about their fears.

-"Enjoying shared space means we all have a spared responsibility," Councillor Hayward said.
+"Enjoying shared space means we all have a shared responsibility," Councillor Hayward said.
 "I don’t flinch when it comes to having a choice about making the beach safer."

 The need for improved safety was echoed by other councillors and Mayor Anita Baker.